 Discover the VCU Difference

-Cultural competence in social work, diversity, social justice, human rights and ethical practice are guiding principles for Virginia Commonwealth University’s Online Master of Social Work.
+Cultural competence in social work, diversity, social justice, human rights and ethical practice are guiding principles of Virginia Commonwealth University’s online Master of Social Work Program.
 Through the application of research and evidence-based methods, students analyze and evaluate professional practice, programs and service delivery systems.

-As the demand for social services increases, so will the employment of social workers, which the U.S. Bureau of Labor Statistics projects will increase by 11% increase between 2018 and 2028 — faster than the average for all occupations (5%).
-Learn how Virginia Commonwealth University’s Online Master of Social Work can help you advance in your career and prepare you with cultural competence to make an immediate impact in the lives of people and communities.
+As the demand for social services increases, so will the employment of social workers, which the U.S. Bureau of Labor Statistics projects will increase by 12% between 2020 and 2030 — faster than the average for all occupations (8%).
+Learn how Virginia Commonwealth University’s online Master of Social Work can help you advance in your career and prepare you with cultural competence to make an immediate impact in the lives of people and communities.